-Display rows.
-The Tool only displays the first N rows of the result.
+Limit displayed rows.
+The VQL Shell only displays the first N rows of the result.

 Retrieve all rows.
-If selected, the Tool does not display more rows than Display rows, but it process the entire result set.
-If cleared, the Tool adds the clause
+If selected, the VQL Shell does not display more rows than Limit displayed rows, but it process the entire result set.
+If cleared, the VQL Shell adds the clause

 LIMITto the query behind the scenes.
-E.g. if Display rows is set to 100 and you execute the query
+E.g. if Limit displayed rows is set to 100 and you execute the query

-SELECT * FROM sales, the Tool sends the query
+SELECT * FROM sales, the VQL Shell sends the query

 SELECT * FROM sales LIMIT 100so the query will finish after returning 100 rows.

 Estimate how much time it will take for a client application to execute this query.